metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 and liquidation activity affect the tick value.
 Redemptions are serviced in the order they are scheduled.

-Only one redemption can be active in a depositor's tick position at a time.
+Only one redemption can be outstanding in a depositor's tick position at a time.

 The current cash available for a redemption can be determined with the [`redemptionAvailable()`](../contracts/Pool.sol#L1081) getter.